From the microphone brand, you should be recording with to the software you should use for editing; many topics are debated in audio recording.

 Put simply, the more ‘bits’ there are in one single unit of time (second, minute, etc.), the closer you’ll be to recreating the original continuously variable sound wave being produced by your microphone’s diaphragm and transducers.

-There is a slight downside when it comes to bit rate, though.
+There is a slight downside when it comes to the bit rate, though.
 The higher the bit rate is, the larger your audio file will be.

 This can pose a problem in editing and mixing, not to mention the amount of storage space each file will eat up.